provider image

 PeopleImages/iStock via Getty Images

-MG is a rare condition that affects about 0.02% of people.
-But it can affect people of any age (including children).
-It’s more common in women in their 20s to 30s and men older than 50.
+Myasthenia is an autoimmune disorder that causes muscle weakness in different parts of the body.
+It’s quite rare, affecting less than 1% of people.
+It can develop in anyone (including children).
+But it’s more common in women in their 20s to 30s and men older than 50.

 What causes myasthenia gravis?

 The neuromuscular junction is the gap between the nerve and muscle.
 To send the signal across this gap, nerves release acetylcholine (ACh), a type of chemical.
-ACh floats across and connects with acetylcholine receptors (AChR) on the muscle, which causes it to move.
+ACh floats across and connects with ACh receptors (AChR) on the muscle, which causes it to move.

 What are the symptoms of myasthenia gravis?

-• Trouble making facial expressions, like smiling or raising eyebrows
+• Trouble making facial expressions (like smiling or raising eyebrows)

 • Difficulty chewing tough foods or swallowing